flatironinstitute/sciware/20_Documentation/main.md

 Alex recommends: write doc first, then test, only then function body!
  - this gets the brain thinking about what task you want to do first
- - then how you'll know you did it right
+ - then how you'll know your code did it right
- - ok, finally you have to figure out how to code the solution
+ - ok, finally you have to figure out how actually to code it :)

 ## READMEs overview